cybermagese/ioriver/README.md

 - Support for automatic unit name changes (update unit on IMSE if the name changes on plugin platform)
 - buggfixes

+### 0.1.0 2018-02-06
+- Support for Telldus local api
+- Support for OnOff and dimmer devices
+- Support for common sensors (temperature, humidity, and weather)